nologic/idaref/README.md

 Simply checkout or download the repository and make sure that the sqlite database file is in the same directory as the 'idaref' python script.

+Run 'python arm.py' to set up the ARM database or x86-64.py for x86-64.

 Execute the python script via File->Script File... or ALT+F7.
 This will open a new view in your IDA workspace.
 In this view is where the text will be displayed.
 Now click on the instruction you're curious about and within a second the documentation